Clint Hill (footballer): Queens Park Rangers

 At the end of the 2011–12 season QPR survived on the final day of the season despite a 3–2 defeat to Manchester City.
 Hill was awarded both the fans and players player of the season awards for his outstanding performances for Rangers in the 2011–12 season.
 Hill's contract was due to expire in the summer of 2012 however Hill was keen to stay at Loftus Road.
 In May 2012, Hill was offered a new contract by QPR.
 On 19 June 2012 Clint signed a new one-year contract extension at the club until 2013.

 The 2012–13 season saw Hill in and out of the starting 11 under Mark Hughes; however, he has been ever present in the team since Harry Redknapp took over as manager with Rangers in deep relegation trouble.
 He was handed the captaincy by Redknapp taking over from Park Ji-Sung.
 QPR failed to move out of the relegation zone and were relegated to the Championship after a 0–0 draw at Reading on 28 April 2013.

 Hill remained captain for the 2013–14 season.
 He started games at both centre-back and left-back, scoring his first goal in two and a half years in the 1–0 win away to Leeds at Elland Road.
 He scored the winning goal once again on 2 November in a 2–1 victory over Derby County.
 Hill captained the team at Wembley as Rangers won the Championship Play-off final 1–0 against Derby County.
 Hill again signed a one-year deal to captain the club for their season back in the Premier League.
 On 7 April 2015 Hill scored his first Premier League goal, rising above the Aston Villa defence to head Matt Phillips' corner past Brad Guzan in the 55th minute to make the game 2–2, the final score was 3–3.
-After appearing 15 times in the 2015–16 season he was told his contract would not be renewed and as of now is a free agent.
+After appearing 15 times in the 2015–16 season he was told his contract would not be renewed.
 His last game for the R's was a 1–0 win at home to Bristol City, helping the club finish 12th in their first season back in the second tier.